 In general, golf cart battery replacements in the market today are priced between $800 to $1500.
-Major factors that dictate the price are the voltage and the brand.
+Major factors that dictate the price are locality, voltage, and the brand.

 The voltage of the battery is a critical factor since it is indicative of the power it can provide for the golf cart.